cetrix13/nodejs-mentor-program/README.md

 npm run task6
 ```

 Make a request `assets/auth-user.json` to endpoint http://localhost:3000/login (POST) to get JWT-token.
+Copy the token and pass it in `x-access-token` for every request.